learn-co-students/dynamic-orm-inheritance-noukod-000/README.md

 The great thing about a Dynamic ORM is that it provides us with a way to write an ORM that is almost entirely abstract.
 In other words, the methods we write that allow a given Ruby class and instances to communicate with a database are *not specific to any one class*.

 This means we can use such methods again and again.
-We can define them in only one place and simply make them availablbe, via inheritance, to any other class in our program.
+We can define them in only one place and simply make them available, via inheritance, to any other class in our program.

 ## The Super Class